aacsolutions-anthony/PythonMedia3/README.md

 >*modular, secure, open* - From its foundation.

-PythonMedia2 is a powerful Python-based media streaming application.
+PythonMedia3 is a powerful Python-based media streaming application.
 It provides a streamlined, user-friendly interface for managing and streaming media content.
 The system is built to operate smoothly across different platforms, providing a universal solution to your media streaming needs.

+>New build containing imrpoved front end and rigidity, fixing daemon bugs from second build and process piping issues causing streams to not initialize on some machines.

 ## Table of contents:
 1. [Features](#features)